Anna (Tamil TV series): Development

-It was announced on Monday 10 April 2023 that the series will be released on Zee Tamil.
+It was announced on 10 April 2023 that the series will be released on Zee Tamil.

 Casting

 Senthil Kumar was cast in the main role in the serial, making his comeback to Tamil television after Naam Iruvar Namakku Iruvar.
-Nithya Ram was cast in the female lead role in the serial, returning to Tamil television after sabbatical of four years.
-Initially, Rithika Tamil Selvi was considered to play one of the sister role Isakki, but she denied and replaced by actress and dancer Preetha Suresh who known for her role in Zee Tamil's Rajini series and as a contestant in Dance Jodi Dance.
+Nithya Ram was cast in the female lead role, returning to Tamil television after a sabbatical of four years.
+Initially, Rithika Tamil Selvi was considered to play the role of the sister Isakki, but she denied and was replaced by actress and dancer Preetha Suresh, who was known for her role in Zee Tamil's Rajini series and as a contestant in Dance Jodi Dance.

-Sunitha was cast as another sister role Rathna.
-VJ Thara was initially cast as Veeralakshmi, Shanmugam's second sister, but was replaced by Darsu Sundaram in end of 22 September 2023.
-However, she also left resulting in Gowri Gopan to play the role in April 2024.
-Actor Santhosh was cast as Venkateshan, Rathna's love interest, but he was replaced by Ajay Bharat in end of March 2024.
+Sunitha was cast in another sister role, Rathna.
+VJ Thara was initially cast as Veeralakshmi, Shanmugam's second sister, but was replaced by Darsu Sundaram on 22 September 2023.
+However, she also left, resulting in Gowri Gopan playing the role as of April 2024.
+Actor Santhosh was cast as Venkateshan, Rathna's love interest, but he was replaced by Ajay Bharat in March 2024.

-In June 2025 Ramya Balakrishna was cast to play negative lead Shruti.
-In after one week Ajay and Sree Nithi made a special appearance.
-In February 2025 Sofiya was cast as Senthamarai.
+In June 2025, Ramya Balakrishna was cast to play negative lead Shruti.
+In one week, Ajay and Sree Nithi made a special appearance.
+In February 2025, Sofiya was cast as Senthamarai.